OctopusDeploy/docs/src/pages/docs/releases/channels/index.md

 - [Variables](#variables)
 - [Tenants](#deploy-to-tenants)

-You can also define versioning rules per channel to ensure that only versions which meet specific criteria are deployed to specific channels.
+You can also define rules per channel to ensure that only package versions and Git resources which meet specific criteria are deployed to specific channels.

 ## Managing channels